stefanofa/awesome/TOPICS.md

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-## webview

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

 ## styling

 *   [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.